 Ensuring secure transactions is of paramount importance to the longevity of any protocol level project.
 As a distributed ledger functions to replace trusted third party intermediaries with a trusted network, users of the network must believe the protocol will flawlessly execute their transactions 100% of the time.
 This belief must come from the mathematics and logic that governs the network, rather than any individual(s) working on the network.

 Smart and secure are two intimately intertwined concepts.
-We look for protocols that support Turing complete programming languages, however only as an application layer that exists on top of a core non-Turing complete transaction layer.
+As mentioned above, we look for protocols that support Turing complete programming languages, however only as an application layer that exists on top of a core non-Turing complete transaction layer.
 This introduces the concept of the ledger "stack" or the notion that to be truly robust, systems must separate the lower level transaction layer from a higher level application layer.

 While we want the base level ledger to store an immutable distributed record of transaction data across the network, the applications or "smart contracts" that write to this protocol layer must be isolated to make the attack surface as small as possible.
 The ultimate value of a protocol level token project is that users believe the ledger is resilient and can be trusted with fingerprints of critical data such as the aforementioned birth certificates, stock exchange data, or even criminal databases.